voxel51/fiftyone/docs/source/user_guide/brain.rst

         The
         :meth:`compute_visualization() <fiftyone.brain.compute_visualization>`
-        method accepts an optional ``brain_key`` parameter that specifies the brain key under which to store the results of the visualization.
+        method accepts a ``brain_key`` parameter that specifies the brain key under which to store the results of the visualization.

+    .. tab:: Similarity

+        The
+        :meth:`compute_similarity() <fiftyone.brain.compute_similarity>`
+        method accepts an optional ``brain_key`` parameter that specifies the brain key under which to store the similarity index.

     .. tab:: Uniqueness